 Local Support Groups

-The Pituitary Foundation has Local Support Groups operating across the United Kingdom and Republic of Ireland.
-These groups are run by dedicated volunteers who give their time to offer support and information to the local pituitary community.
+The Pituitary Foundation has a network of Local Support Groups across the United Kingdom and Republic of Ireland.
+These groups are run by dedicated volunteers who give their time to offer support and information to anyone affected by a pituitary condition living in their area.

 Meetings vary in frequency and content across the country and aim to give members the opportunity to learn about their conditions, both from specialists and the experiences of others.
 Group meetings are not only about supporting one another as patients and carers, but are also about having fun, making new friends and learning all manner of things that are not solely pituitary-related.